Lojong Practice Journal: Always maintain only a joyful mind

 The 59 slogans through a social justice lens

-‘Always maintain only a joyful mind’ is quite the slogan and one I found easier to contemplate when I looked at a few other translations.
-In Traleg Kyabgon’s book, The Practice of Lojong, this slogan is translated as ‘Always have the support of a joyful mind’, which definitely has a different feeling to the translation overseen by Chögyam Trungpa, and closer to my own sense of what this slogan is instructing.
+‘Always maintain only a joyful mind’ is a slogan I found easier to contemplate when I looked at a few other translations.
+In Traleg Kyabgon’s book, The Practice of Lojong, this slogan is translated as ‘Always have the support of a joyful mind’, which definitely has a different feeling to the translation overseen by Chögyam Trungpa, and is closer to my own sense of what this slogan is instructing.

-‘Always maintain only a joyful mind’ can too easily sound like we are being told that we should always try to be happy, in all situations.
-This is, of course, an absurd notion, and counter to the four noble truths, which instruct us to acknowledge that suffering is simply a part of life, and a part of life only made worse by trying to ignore it.
+‘Always maintain only a joyful mind’ sounds like we are being told we should always try to be happy, in all situations.
+This is an absurd notion, and counter to the four noble truths, which instruct us to acknowledge that suffering is a part of life, and a part of life only made worse by trying to ignore it.

 While I definitely think this translation is an improvement to the first, it’s the Padmakara’s translation that I like best: ‘Always be sustained by cheerfulness’.